 The #MeToo movement over the past few months purports to detest the descriptions of men and women used in popular songs today.
 On the surface the movement talks about empowering women and protecting them from unwanted sexual contact.
 But how can our culture take ourselves seriously when we talk out of both sides of our collective mouths?
 How can we affirm the vile descriptions of women in dozens of popular songs, elevating the “artists” who “sing” them to celebrity status, while simultaneously decrying the message their songs convey?

 What we have here is a classic “chicken and the egg” scenario.
 Our society has created a cultural environment where women are portrayed as powerful and in control of themselves and men are portrayed as lotharios who have that “24 karat magic”.
 When we saturate the minds of people with this imagery, reinforce it with blockbuster films like “Fifty Shades of Grey”, and award its purveyors with trophies and money and fame, why should we be surprised when women are damaged by men who revel in messages that degrade women?

 I would never advocate a return to “old school” gender roles and stereotypes because those were just as broken as today’s insanity.
 However, to escape future pain and conflict between men and women we would be wise to affirm positive imagery for our young people.
-Without delving into real or perceived differences in genders, we should all agree that teaching people to realize their intrinsic value and the value inherent in others is paramount to escaping the cultural malaise reflected in today’s music and movements.
+Without delving into real or perceived differences in genders, I hope we could all agree that teaching people to realize their intrinsic value and the value inherent in others is paramount to escaping the cultural malaise reflected in today’s music and movements.

 People desire to be valued, protected, and loved.
 Songs that degrade women, and men for that matter, and reduce them to stereotypes should not be applauded.
 Perhaps if we denigrated the vulgar tripe pulsing in the ears of people today, we might open people’s minds and spark their creativity and teach them kindness for others so that future #MeToo movements won’t be necessary.